Wild Nights - Wild Nights!

 The rhyme scheme in "Wild Nights" is typical of Emily Dickinson's poetry.
 In each stanza the second and fourth lines rhyme, though in the second stanza the rhyme is a good example of a near rhyme.

 With just a few words and a few lines, Emily Dickinson has captured the image of a wild night of passion.

 Garry Gamber is a public school teacher and entrepreneur.
-He writes articles about politics, real estate, health and nutrition, and internet dating services.
+He writes articles and research essay papers about politics, real estate, health and nutrition, and internet dating services.
 He is the owner of The Dating Advisor.com and the National Director for Good Politics Radio.com